jfbenckhuijsen/node-cloud-functions/README.md

                 // res is the base Express.js compatible Response object
                 // responseCallback is a function(result, err). result is send using HTTP 200, in case err !== undefined,
                 //                  and err is a Boom object, this is used to return the results, else a HTTP 500 is used
                 //                  and err is JSON.stringified as response payload.
+The same can be achieved using
+                //                  res.handle().
             },

             // Extended options